Reggie Jackson: Sherman Park and the evidence of things unknown

 - Wisconsin has the largest gap in life expectancy between blacks and whites in the nation.
 The gap in life expectancy between black and white Americans is decreasing across the country.
 Wisconsin, however, is the only state where the gap has gotten worse.

-What most people don’t understand is that many of the young people in this part of Milwaukee feel no attachment to the community due to lack of opportunities.
+What most people do not understand is that many of the young people in this part of Milwaukee feel no attachment to the community due to lack of opportunities.
 Unemployment among 16-19 year-old blacks is a huge issue in Milwaukee.
 In addition to this a principal in psychology called displaced aggression explains some of this as well.
 When a person or community feel powerless to strike out at those it deems a threat, they find safer more convenient targets.
 Young people in the central part of Milwaukee complain constantly of being mistreated and disrespected by the police officers that are in their neighborhoods.